SoftUni-Internal/interactive-content/EN/06-Nested-Loops/00-Lesson-Introduction.md

+# Lesson Introduction
 [slide]

-# Lesson Introduction
+# Lesson Content

-## In this lesson you will learn about:
+## In this lesson you will learn:

 **1. More complex For-loops with a Special Step**